lukejamestodd1/fruit_salad/fruit_salad.md

-Create a new branch called stone_fruits. add the names of three stone fruits here:
+Create a new branch called stone_fruits. add the names of three ROOT VEGETABLES here:

-1.
+1. CARROT
-2.
+2. RADDISH
-3.
+3. PARSNIP

 Save, add and commit your changes, then push the stone_fruits branch to the remote.